Post with vertical image

 This post exists because I had a question on Linkedin when I was sharing the following post that explains about the Implicitly and Explicitly waits: Explicit Wait and Implicit Wait in Selenium: Finally Explained!

-Manage different waiting time using Explicitly Wait
+Manage different waiting times using Explicitly Wait

 The scenario

 Let’s say you have set a global timeout as 5 seconds (for me it’s a plausible waiting time for the test automation scripts.
-You are using the global timeout in all yours waits but you also have to upload a file, and it can take more than 5 seconds.
+You are using the global timeout in all your waits but you also have to upload a file, and it can take more than 5 seconds.
 What you should do?

 The solution